Ruakura: Ruakura Agriculture Research Centre

 Waikato Agricultural College and Model Farm was set up in 1888, so that Ruakura is now synonymous with the Ruakura Agriculture Research Centre, the location of institutes such as AgResearch and Plant & Food Research.
 Areas of AgResearch's research at Ruakura include animal molecular biology (genomics and cloning), reproductive technologies, agricultural systems modelling, land management, dairy science, meat science, food processing technology and safety, and animal behaviour and welfare.
 Plant & Food Research's site in Hamilton is home to its blueberry nursery, its Bioengineering Group and its Food and Biological Chemistry laboratory.
-Work is also carried out on biological control agents and plant fertilizer (Ruakura solution).
+Work is also carried out on biological control agents and plant nutrient solutions (Ruakura solution).
 The Waikato region is a major contributor to New Zealand's agricultural-based economy, and Ruakura has an important role in that industry.

 The Ruakura Agriculture Research Centre is on land owned by the Waikato Tainui, to whom it was returned by the Crown as part of their 1995 Waikato Raupatu Land Settlement.

 The Waikato Regional Council included a majority of the land at Ruakura in the proposed Regional Policy Statement (PWRPS) as a future employment area.
 The Hamilton City Council Proposed District Plan gave effect to the PWRPS incorporating the Ruakura structure plan.
 The long-term plan for Ruakura is that it will be New Zealand's largest integrated commercial and lifestyle development anchored by a freight and logistics hub.